California Dog Bite Strict Liability

 Dog attacks are very common in the Los Angeles area, which is unfortunate because dog attacks are mostly preventable when dog owners act responsibly.
-While the majority of people shower their furry friends with love and affection, not everyone treats their animals humanely, even neglecting or abusing them.
-If you were bitten by a dog you may have been surprised by its strength and athleticism.
-Some dog jaws actually have the strength to exert as much as 600 pounds of pressure per bite.
+While the majority of people shower their furry friends with love and affection, not everyone treats their animals humanely.
+If you were bitten by a dog, you may have been surprised by its strength and athleticism.
+Some dogs have jaws that actually have the strength to exert as much as 600 pounds of pressure per bite.

 Beyond injuries and emotional trauma, a dog bite can carry serious legal implications.
 With your safety and well-being in mind, we’ve compiled the most important dog bite liability laws you must know about in the state of California.
 We’ve also included several resources to assist you in the unfortunate event of a dog bite.

 Young children are at the greatest risk of being attacked by a dog, and almost half of all children under twelve will suffer at least one dog bite in their lives.
-In fact, children are involved in 79% of all fatal dog attacks, which is a shocking figure.
+In fact, children are involved in 79 percent of all fatal dog attacks, which is a shocking figure.

-A liable dog owner was responsible for more than $686 million in dog related injury costs in as recently as 2017, with an average dog bite claim totalling about $37,000.
+A liable dog owner was responsible for more than $686 million in dog-related injury costs in 2017, with an average dog bite claim totaling about $37,000.
 In total, insurance companies spend over $1 billion a year in dog bite settlements.

 California Civil Code Section 3342 states that a dog owner is liable for damages when:

 - The injuries were caused by a dog bite.

 - The victim was bitten while in a public place or lawfully on private property.

 This statute has exceptions for victims who suffered a dog bite injury while a dog was doing police or military work.
 Also, an injury must be caused by a dog bite, and not by another behavior on the dog’s part.